Experience and Training

 - Dr. Dan Allender | Books

-- Also to lesser degrees (but still worth mentioning): Solution-Focused Therapy, Strategic Therapy, Cognitive Behavioral Therapy (CBT).
+- Also to lesser degrees: Solution-Focused Therapy, Strategic Therapy, Cognitive Behavioral Therapy (CBT).

 Guided by My Intuition

 My intuitive abilities enable me to see connections, and potential connections, in all areas of life.
 I have gifting in this area—as part of my personality mix—which I continue to hone and develop through intentional practice.
 In my work with clients my intuition guides me regarding what thoughts, feelings and experiences to focus on in the moment.
 When one has not yet developed the ability to sift through all that is going on inside of them their internal world can feel very chaotic and scary (thus increasing the tendency to avoid knowing oneself more fully).
 I am very experienced in navigating these pathways, both professionally as a counselor, and personally in my own growth journey.
 My intuition acts as a light and a guide, enabling me to find healing paths in even the darkest, most confused places within a person.